-Credit issuer risk is assumed in the trading book through normal trading activity, and managed according to the market risk governance standard.
-These exposures arise from, inter alia, trading in debt securities issued by corporate and government entities as well as trading derivative transactions with other banks and corporate clients.
+Credit issuer risk is assumed in the trading book by virtue of normal trading activity, and is managed according to the market risk governance standard.
+These exposures arise from, among others, trading in debt securities issued by corporate and government entities as well as trading derivative transactions with other banks and corporate clients.
 The credit spread risk is incorporated into the daily price movements used to compute VaR and SVaR, as mentioned above.
 The VaR models used for credit risk are only intended to capture the risk presented by historical day-to-day market movements, and therefore do not take into account instantaneous or jump to default risk.
 Issuer risk is incorporated in the standardised approach interest rate risk charge.
-The largest issuer risk exposure is to the South African government with an exposure at default of R12, 751 million as at 31 December 2014 (R8, 933 million as at 31 December 2013).
+The largest issuer risk exposure is to the Government with an exposure at default of R17.7 billion as at 31 December 2015 (R12.8 billion as at 31 December 2014).